pinnoto/mira/README.md

 ## Installation
 Run the install script

 Binary is located at `/usr/bin/mira`

 Config is located at `/etc/mira/config.yml`

-Set an environment variable `MIRA_LIBRARY_DIR`, listing where all your books are
+Set an environment variable `MIRA_LIBRARY_DIR`, stating where all your books are

 ## Usage